bxdn/advent-of-go/README.md

 So, to both generate stubs for 2021 day 19 and pull in the input data, you could run `go run . -g -i -y 2021 -d 19`

+Or, more commonly, if today were actually December 19, 2021, you could run `go run . -g -i -n` to (g)enerate the stubs and grab the (i)nput for the puzzle corresponding to (n)ow

 ### Submitting
 To submit a solution after implementation, use the `-s` flag.
 You will need the `-y`, `-d`, and `-p` flags to specify a solution to submit.

 The solution will be run and automatically submitted to Advent of Code, and the message in the response page will be printed.

 So, once you have created your solution for year 2023 day 10 part 1, you could submit that solution with `go run . -s -y 2023 -d 10 -p 1`

+Again, you could also run `go run . -s -n -p 1` to (s)ubmit (p)art 1's solution for the puzzle corresponding to (n)ow

 ### Pulling Answers to Test Against
 Important: You can only pull answers after successfully submitting in the Advent of Code website or through Advent of Go.